Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: results and discussion

-In both \sroa and \srob, fine features labeled as $A$ and $B$ in the Ir $4f_{7/2}$ component can be identified, see Fig.~\ref{fig_exp}(b).
-These features were reported in \sroa and other Ir oxides.
+Figure~\ref{fig_exp}(a) shows the core-level HAXPES spectrum of Sr$_{2}$IrO$_{4}$ in a wide binding energy ($E_B$) range including the Ir $4f$ core levels.
+Quasisymmetric peaks corresponding to Ir $5s$ and $5p_{3/2}$ states are found around 100~eV and 50~eV, respectively.
+A complex spectral feature can be seen between them, which is attributed to Ir $4f$ and $5p_{1/2}$ states.
+According to previous studies of metallic Ir and IrO$_2$~\cite{Freakley16}, the Ir $5p_{1/2}$ state has the same $E_B$ as the Ir $4f$ states.
+Some spectral weights due to a Sr $4s$ plasmon satellite ($E_B\simeq66$~eV) also contribute to form the complex Ir $4f$ spectral shape in strontium iridates.
+The $5p_{1/2}$ and plasmon contributions on the $4f$ states are quantitatively evaluated by a line-shape analysis shown in the Supplemental Material (SM)~\cite{sm}.
+Unlike the $4f$ features, the broader $5p_{1/2}$ peak and plasmon satellite are essentially insensitive to the magnetic order and thus their contribution cancels out in the spectral difference $I_\text{300 K}-I_\text{100 K}$~\footnote{The nonlocal screening effect, discussed in the Ir 4$f$ spectra below, could also be present in the Ir 5$p_{1/2}$ core-level spectra as well.
+However, the Ir 5$p_{1/2}$ line width is approximately six times broader compared to the Ir 4$f$ core level due to large lifetime broadening~\cite{sm}.
+Thus, the temperature dependence should be negligibly weak in the Ir 5$p_{1/2}$ spectra. }.
+In both Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$, fine features labeled as $A$ and $B$ in the Ir $4f_{7/2}$ component can be identified; see Fig.~\ref{fig_exp}(b).
+These features were reported in Sr$_{2}$IrO$_{4}$ and other Ir oxides.
 However, their interpretation has been controversial.
 In early studies~\cite{Kahk14,Yamasaki13} the shoulder feature $A$ was attributed to a charge-transfer final state ($\underline{c}d^6\underline{L}$), while the feature $B$ was interpreted as (unscreened) ionic final states ($\underline{c}d^5$) along a textbook interpretation established for 3$d$ transition-metal oxides (TMOs).
-In contrast, a recent study~\cite{Horie23} associated the two features with Ir$^{3+ }$ and Ir$^{4+}$ valence states.
-The Ir $4f$ spectra in \sroa and \srob look rather similar and both exhibit a change upon cooling below $T_N$, as shown in Fig.~\ref{fig_exp}(b).
+In contrast, a recent study~\cite{Horie23} associated the two features with Ir$^{3+}$ and Ir$^{4+}$ valence states.
+A similar interpretation based on a mixture of different Ir valencies has also been applied to other Ir oxides~\cite{Zhu18,Wu21}.
+The Ir $4f$ spectra in Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$ look rather similar and both exhibit a change upon cooling below $T_N$, as shown in Fig.~\ref{fig_exp}(b).
 Remarkably, the change in the Ir $4f$ spectra is distinctly different in the two compounds with even opposite signs around the feature $A$.
-Importantly, the position of the distinct peak in $I_\text{300 K}-I_\text{100 K}$ of \sroa, indicated by the gray solid bar, is substantially higher ($\sim 1$~eV) than that of \srob, indicated by the pink solid bar.
+Importantly, the position of the distinct peak in $I_\text{300 K}-I_\text{100 K}$ of Sr$_{2}$IrO$_{4}$, indicated by the gray solid bar, is substantially higher ($\sim 0.5$~eV) than that of Sr$_{3}$Ir$_{2}$O$_{7}$, indicated by the pink solid bar.
 The observed qualitative difference arises from a disparate evolution of spectral intensities with temperature across $T_N$ in the two compounds.
-Specifically, the intensity of the feature $A$ is suppressed above $T_N$ in \sroa, while a tail ($\sim 61.3$~eV) associated with the feature $A$ emerges above $T_N$ in \srob.
+Specifically, the intensity of the feature $A$ is suppressed above $T_N$ in Sr$_{2}$IrO$_{4}$, while a tail ($\sim 61.3$~eV) associated with the feature $A$ emerges above $T_N$ in Sr$_{3}$Ir$_{2}$O$_{7}$.